1.646.560.3205 andrew@oscarwildetours.com

 We will see the palace where the Conference took place and cross the famous bridge, but our main purpose will be to visit the park and palace of Sanssouci, generally known as Germany’s Versailles and the favorite palace of Frederick the Great.

-Frederick was Prussia’s great Enlightenment monarch, the early architect of Germany’s rise to world power, and almost certainly gay (as was his clearly gay aide, Baron von Steuben, who trained the American Revolutionary Army).
-Lunch will be in the beer garden at Sanssouci’s original farm—a tad touristy, but a great place to experience traditional German food.
+Frederick was Prussia’s great Enlightenment monarch, the early architect of Germany’s rise to world power, and almost certainly gay (as was possibly his clearly gay aide, Baron von Steuben, who trained the American Revolutionary Army).
+Lunch will be in the town of Potsdam.
 We then return to Berlin for a free evening and whatever R&R suits you.

 We spend this morning in Berlin’s amazing “museum island” (also very close to our hotel).
 These museums contain some of the most astonishing sites of any museum anywhere—such as ancient Babylon’s Gates of Ishtar.
-There is also (as is always true with Oscar Wilde Tours) material for a whole “gay secrets” tour, including everything from stunning Greek vases (one of them depicting a gay orgy!) to homoerotic German art of the 19thcentury.
-We end the morning with a visit to the roof deck of the recently reconstructed Hohenzollern city palace, with really great views out over the city.
-This afternoon and evening are free, for visiting more museums, shopping, or exploring Berlin’s many hip neighborhoods, chic restaurants, and the LGBTQ+ nightlife of the city were LGBTQ+ nightlife was born.
+There is also (as is always true with Oscar Wilde Tours) material for a whole “gay secrets” tour, including everything from stunning Greek vases (one of them depicting a gay orgy!) to homoerotic German art of the 19th century.
+This afternoon and evening are free, for visiting more museums, shopping, or exploring Berlin’s many hip neighborhoods, chic restaurants, and the LGBTQ+ nightlife of the city where LGBTQ+ nightlife was born.

-Day 5Nazi Berlin and its Fabulous Gay Hero
+Day 9 Friday September 17Nazi Berlin and its Fabulous Gay Hero

-Our tour ends with breakfast this morning, but please let us know if you need help with further travel plans.
-Join us for our LGBTQ+ history and art tour of Japan: Samurai, Kabuki, Manga, and More (Oct 27-Nov 5)!
+Our tour ends with breakfast this morning, but please join us for our Leipzig and Dresden extension—and let us know if you need help with further travel plans.

 FAQs